contiv/vpp/k8s/contiv-vpp/README.md

 `contiv.vswitch.enableCoreDumps` | enable core dumps of VPP into coreDumpsDir | `false` `contiv.vswitch.coreDumpsDir` | location of the VPP core dumps | `/var/contiv/dumps`
-`contiv.vswitch.enableInterfaceStats` | enable periodic interface statistic readout from VPP  | `false` `controller.enableRetry` | Enable retry of failed CRUD operations | `true` `controller.delayRetry` | Delay retry of failed CRUD operations by the given time interval in nanoseconds | `1000000000` `controller.maxRetryAttempts` | Maximum number of retries to be performed for failed CRUD operations | `3`
+`contiv.vswitch.enableInterfaceStats` | enable periodic interface statistic readout from VPP  | `false` `contiv.vswitch.httpPort` | The port on which the REST API of vswitch will be exposed | `9999` `contiv.vswitch.grpcPort` | The port on which the gRPC server accepting additional network configuration will listen | `9111` `controller.enableRetry` | Enable retry of failed CRUD operations | `true` `controller.delayRetry` | Delay retry of failed CRUD operations by the given time interval in nanoseconds | `1000000000` `controller.maxRetryAttempts` | Maximum number of retries to be performed for failed CRUD operations | `3`